Did Merriam-Webster Dictionary Take A Jab At Trump With Its Word Of The Day? Twitter Thinks So

-On Wednesday, the country stopped to watch the livestreams of President Donald Trump’s former personal attorney Michael Cohen testimony before Congress on Capitol Hill about some of Trump’s alleged illicit financial dealings.
+On Wednesday, the country stopped to watch the live stream of President Donald Trump’s former personal attorney Michael Cohen testimony before Congress on Capitol Hill about some of Trump’s alleged illicit financial dealings.

 Shortly after, Merriam-Webster Dictionary shared its Word of the Day on its website and social media accounts: grift, defined by the dictionary as “to obtain (money) illicitly,” as Fortune noted.
 Interestingly, Cohen referred to the act during his opening statement on Wednesday in the context of working with Trump as his former personal attorney and fixer.

 Merriam-Webster took to its Twitter on Wednesday to share a snapshot of its Word of the Day, which very quickly garnered more than 12,000 likes and more than 5,000 retweets, becoming one of the dictionary’s most popular tweets as of recent.
-Users of the popular social media platform took to the thread to share a host of memes and GIFs, the top being one that shows Trump and several of figures close to him making guilty faces.
+Users of the popular social media platform took to the thread to share a host of memes and GIFs, the top being one that shows Trump and several figures close to him making guilty faces.

 “Whoever is running your Twitter account should be getting a raise and a promotion.
 Brilliant and timely, as usual,” one Twitter user wrote.